Illinois-IoT/main-project/day1.md

 ## 3. To Push Some Buttons

-What if the monitor suddenly went black... or if the keyboard just randomly decided to stop taking input?
-How will we take pictures then??
+Now you may be thinking about using your new Raspberry Pi camera on the go, or showing it off at your friend's party, but you certainly don't want to carry those heavy keyboard and monitor.
+How will we take pictures then?

 This is where we will take what we've learned about GPIO pins and put them to good use.